mbleigh/seed-fu/README.md

 Warning: API Changes
 --------------------

-Version 2.0.0 of Seed Fu introduces API changes. `Seed::Writer` has been completely overhauled and will require you to update your scripts.
-Some other deprecations have been introduced, but the methods will not be removed until version 2.1.0.
+Version 2.0.0 of Seed Fu introduced API changes. `Seed::Writer` was been completely overhauled and will require you to update your scripts.
+Some other deprecations were introduced, and support is fully removed in version 2.1.0.
 Please see the [CHANGELOG](CHANGELOG.md) for details.

 The API documentation is available in full at [http://rubydoc.info/github/mbleigh/seed-fu/master/frames](http://rubydoc.info/github/mbleigh/seed-fu/master/frames).